-In the digital age, youthfulness is the ultimate social status symbol.
+In the digital age, youth is the ultimate status symbol.
+Picking up on current beauty trends, Lisa Großkopf stages herself smoking in a series of performative self-portraits.
+The cigarette, as the antithesis of anti-ageing par excellence, turns the race against time into an absurd farce.
 Instagram and other platforms are teeming with flawless foreheads, sculpted jaws, and plump cheeks, all thanks to easy-to-use photo editing apps.
-The multi-billion dollar fast-growing cosmetics industry is flooding the market with all sorts of creams and serums that claim to slow the inevitable aging process.
-The list of ingredients in these products keeps getting longer and longer, and includes everything from caviar to avocado to snail slime.
+The multi-billion-dollar fast-growing cosmetics industry is flooding the market with all sorts of creams and serums that claim to slow the inevitable aging process.
+The list of ingredients in these products keeps getting longer and longer and includes everything from caviar to avocado to snail slime.
 Fads like using a jawline trainer, doing face yoga, or getting a leech treatment quickly pass each other the baton.
-Großkopf‘s photo series Quitting Smoking Might Be Easier takes a humorous look at this trend.
-In a series of self-portraits, she poses with a cigarette in her mouth, an act that epitomizes the antithesis of anti-aging par excellence.
-The cigarette turns the quest for eternal youth into a pointless paradox and the race against time into a ridiculous farce.
+Großkopf’s photo series Quitting Smoking Might Be Easier takes a humorous look at this trend.
+By posing with a cigarette, she highlights how paradoxical the quest for eternal youth truly is.

 Quitting Smoking Might Be Easier / Lisa Großkopf - Photo: Lisa-Großkopf/Bildrecht